 If you get hurt on the job, you can’t sue your employer.
 Your benefits are set by the workers’ compensation system.
 It’s an administrative system set up by each state legislature to:

-1. Allow you, the injured worker, to get money quickly to live on if unable to work;
+1. Allow you, the injured worker, to quickly get the funds you need to live, if unable to work.

-2. Allow you to get medical care quickly; and
+2. Allow you to get medical care quickly.

-3. Not have to wait outcome of a lengthy lawsuit
+3. Avoid waiting for the outcome of a lengthy lawsuit.